What’s That Noise? 6 HVAC Noises You Shouldn’t Ignore

 A long list of issues can cause buzzing sounds, from loose wiring to unbalanced fan blades to debris in your HVAC system.
 In some cases, a buzzing noise simply indicates that you need to replace the air filter, while in other cases, your HVAC system may need a complete tuneup.
 Buzzing sounds aren’t always easy to diagnose without an inspection, which is why calling for professional maintenance is essential.

 Screeching sounds are some of the toughest noises to ignore, and they often signal serious issues with your HVAC system.
 If you hear a screeching noise from the moment your air conditioner starts until the second it switches off, it probably needs a new motor.
 If you only hear the noise at startup, the compressor could be to blame.
-Either way, we recommend calling for professional service before continuing to run your cooling system.
+Either way, Advanced Home Comfort recommends calling for professional HVAC service before continuing to run your cooling system.

 Don’t let minor heating and cooling issues turn into major HVAC problems.
-Call Advanced Home Comfort for all your HVAC repair needs: (972) 996-2511.
+Reach out to us today for all your HVAC repair and replacement needs.